No. 12 / llms.txt

 Section 01

 llms.txt is a plain text file placed at the root of your domain (yoursite.com/llms.txt) that provides a structured summary of your website for large language models.
-The standard was proposed by Jeremy Howard in late 2024 as a practical solution to a growing problem: AI models struggle to efficiently parse and prioritise the vast amount of content on a typical website.
-Unlike robots.txt, which controls access, llms.txt is a guide.
-It tells AI crawlers what your site is about, what your most important pages are, and how your content is organised.
-The file uses a simple Markdown-based format with headings, descriptions, and categorised links.
-It is designed to be lightweight, human-readable, and trivial to maintain.
+The standard was proposed by Jeremy Howard in late 2024 and is documented at llmstxt.org.
+Unlike robots.txt, which controls access, llms.txt is a guide: it tells AI crawlers what your site is about, which pages are most important, and how your content is organised.

 Section 02